 “We got some timely big saves from Andrew Rick, which you need to win games,” said Union coach Jim Curtin.
 “We know this is the standard Andrew has, so he’s capable of that.
 That’s what he has in his skillset, and he made some big saves tonight when we needed them most, and he’s going to get better and better.”

-Caden Clark: With this ice-cold chip to seal Montréal’s win over the Fire, the kid from Minnesota is now up to 2g/2a in his first 5 games with CFM, and he’s clearly enjoying life under Laurent Courtois, saying that “I've never had more fun playing in a team” and “Ixf feel like I'm in a backyard playing soccer,” which is music to the ears of the YPPOTW selection klatch.
+Caden Clark: With this ice-cold chip to seal Montréal’s win over the Fire, the kid from Minnesota is now up to 2g/2a in his first five games with CFM, and he’s clearly enjoying life under Laurent Courtois, saying “I've never had more fun playing in a team” and “I feel like I'm in a backyard playing soccer,” which is music to the ears of the YPPOTW selection klatch.

 Diego Luna: Moon Man has become so trusted, so productive for RSL in 2024 that tabbing one goal, seven key passes and 10 recoveries (among other contributions) across his team’s two matches this week merely lands him in this segment of the YPPOTW rundown.
 Yes, expectations have risen, and yes, that’s very much a good thing for all involved.